Find Your Perfect School

 What is a Trade School?

 Also called a vocational school or a technical college, a trade school provides specialized training for in-demand occupations.
-Unlike associate degree programs offered by technical colleges that provide hands-on training, a trade school focuses on equipping students with the skills required in specific career paths.
+Unlike associate degree programs offered by technical colleges that provide hands-on training, a trade school focuses on equipping students with the skills required for specific career paths.

 Trade schools are considered the answer to the scarcity of skilled workers that industries currently face amid the current labor disruptions caused by the pandemic.